des-des/imtala/README.md

 ## Usage

-Run `imtala help` for commands and usage, or see below
+Start imtala with the command `imtala serve`, or run `imtala help` for commands and usage.

+Once you have started imtala, access the web client using a browser.
+From here you can add and configure connections.
+You can also use the cli to preload an introspection file, or generate a static documentation site.

 ### `imtala help`